BTC, the asset, and Bitcoin, the invention are two vastly different things.

 The original Bitcoin protocol has been partially restored since late 2018, but fully only since the “Genesis” upgrade in 2020 which restored all of the original features Satoshi put in place and removed all of the crippling effects.
 Today, the restored Bitcoin can handle up to 10,000 transactions per second and scales infinitely; it will be able to handle millions of transactions per second in the future.

-Since then, Bitcoiners have made on the BSV blockchain:
+Since then, Bitcoiners have made on the Bitcoin blockchain:

 • wallets that are more user friendly than traditional money apps,